Ten Retention Tactics that Yield Results

 - Host Breakfast with the Principal.
 For the grades in most need of recruitment, plan a program that addresses parents’ questions and interests.
 Group classes together when it makes sense.
 Be ready for criticism, and follow up after the event.

 - Conduct a parent survey to give parents a voice and acknowledge their opinions.
 A standard survey includes rankings from 1-5 for most questions combined with a few open-ended questions.
 It’s best to conduct the survey at the same time every year for consistent, longitudinal data.
-Remember to report back, for instance on “the three things you think we’re doing right” and “the three things you think we need to work on.”
-Then take action on areas for improvement.
+Schedule a State of the School address to report back the “top three things you think we’re doing right” and the “top three things you think we need to work on.”
+Share your improvement plan.

 - Reward word-of-mouth promotion.
 Ask current families to refer new families.
 Several schools have used a monetary incentive, such as $250 off tuition, for a referral that leads to a new family registration.

 - Stay connected over the summer.
 Reach out to registered families with an occasional but purposeful OneCall or SchoolReach message.
-Consider hosting a fun event such as a family cook-out, movie night, or back-to-school bingo.
+Consider hosting a fun event such as a family cook-out, movie night or back-to-school bingo.
 Asking current families to serve as ambassadors to new families is a win/win.
+See All Are Welcome.
+Bring a Friend.

-BY KATHY LINK, Senior Director of Schools, Healey Education Foundation
+BY MEGAN M. FAMULAR, Director of Schools, Healey Education Foundation